indiecodemonkey/McDonaldsSagaObserverPattern/readme.txt

 A take the McDonald's Observer Saga from Jimmy Bogard's NSB 2014 presentation "Scaling NServiceBus": http://fast.wistia.net/embed/iframe/y56svovwnk?popover=true

 To run the solution:
-- mark .ClassClient and .SagaEndpoint to startup
+- mark .ClassClient, .SagaEndpoint and .MenuStationEndpoint for startup
 - hit F5
 - press any key to create an order
 - thread.sleeps used to make menu endpoints slower (but still faster than most McDonalds!)